 The law on data protection gives you certain rights in relation to the data we hold on you.

 - the right of access.
 You have the right to access the data that we hold on you.
 To do so, you should make a subject access request.
-Find out how to do this from
+Find out how to do this from the clinic.

 - the right for any inaccuracies to be corrected.
 If any data that we hold about you is incomplete or inaccurate, you can require us to correct it.